-In Green public procurement contracting authorities take environmental issues into account when tendering for goods or services.
+In Green public procurement, contracting authorities consider environmental issues when tendering for goods or services.
 The goal is to reduce the impact of the procurement on human health and the environment.
-(Source: Wikipedia.org)
+(Source: Wikipedia.org) NRA

-NRA

 National Regulatory Agency

 Renewable quota scheme (RQS)